olenirwing/protected_screen/example/README.md

-# secure_screen_example
+# protected_screen_example

-Demonstrates how to use the secure_screen plugin.
+Demonstrates how to use the protected_screen plugin.

 ## Getting Started